Chaac9/AzureHoneynet_ActiveSoc/README.md

 The security metrics used in the “After” group are those used when the Azure resources are hardened after being exposed for 24 hours to the public internet.
 The Network Security groups for the virtual machines are reconfigured to only allow access from the host device using a private connection and their built-in firewalls are re-enabled.

-## Architecture Before Hardening / Security Controls
+## Architecture Before Hardening And Implementing Security Controls
 ![image](https://github.com/Chaac9/AzureHoneynet_ActiveSoc/assets/98796264/c8887777-1ccc-4b08-8171-dda867f20d2d)

-## Attack Maps Before Hardening / Security Controls
+## Attack Map Visualizations Before Hardening And Implementing Security Controls
 ![image](https://github.com/Chaac9/AzureHoneynet_ActiveSoc/assets/98796264/bb12261e-bf7e-4baa-ab2c-0d61b05c3dbe)
 ![image](https://github.com/Chaac9/AzureHoneynet_ActiveSoc/assets/98796264/ddb8f7be-648e-433e-bfa8-ceb0e82a5ffe)
 ![image](https://github.com/Chaac9/AzureHoneynet_ActiveSoc/assets/98796264/995ed817-167f-430d-8619-5d1068df2c6f)
 ![image](https://github.com/Chaac9/AzureHoneynet_ActiveSoc/assets/98796264/ce6f4962-9c53-4ebb-84e4-73fc58136b7a)

-## Metrics Before Hardening / Security Controls
+## Security Metrics Before Hardening And Implementing Security Controls

-The following table shows the metrics we measured in our insecure environment for 24 hours:
+The security metrics within the table below are used in the observation for the exposure of resources with multiple vulnerabilties and disabled security controls within a 24 hour timeline.
+The timeline began on March 25, 2024 on 12:43:53 PM to March 26, 2024 on 12:43:53 PM.

 Start Time 2024-03-25 12:43:53
 Stop Time 2024-03-26 12:43:53